A Quantum Model for Entropic Springs: Mesoscopic Effects

-We now consider microscopic corrections.
-The entropic spring master equation (eq.\ref{rhodotfin}) cannot be solved analytically due to nontrivial correlation between x and $\sigma_z^j$ so we turn to numerical simulation for solution.
-To overcome exponentially large density matrix representations, we refer to the symmetric property of the system Hamiltonian to reduce computational degrees of freedom.
+We now consider mesoscopic corrections.
+The entropic spring master equation (eq.\ref{esmaster}) cannot be solved analytically due to nontrivial correlation between $x$ and $\sigma_z^j$ so we turn to numerical simulations.
+To overcome exponentially large density matrix representations, we use symmetric properties of the system Hamiltonian to reduce computational degrees of freedom.
 We define a set of elements $\left\lbrace C_j\right\rbrace $, j=0, 1, ..., N, symmetric in spins

 All completely symmetric density matrices of N spins can be expanded as $\rho_s=\sum_{j=0}^N a_jC_j$.
 We can then construct the transformation laws for $\sum_j \sigma_z^j C_k$, $\sum_j \sigma_+^j C_k \sigma_-^j$ and $\sum_j \sigma_-^j C_k \sigma_+^j$ and reduce the spin dimension from $2^N$ to N+1 with the above algebra.